 5. Developing and Coaching Your Team

-When it comes to coaching, our article, The Skill/Will Matrix, can help you to asses a team member's skill and motivation levels, and may help you to adopt a coaching style that suits his needs.
+When it comes to coaching, our article The Skill/Will Matrix can help you to assess a team member's skill and motivation levels, and may help you to adopt a coaching style that suits their needs.

-If he has the skill and the will, selecting the right On-the-Job Training and Cross-Training can give him the experience and knowledge he needs to perform a wide range of tasks beyond those specified in his job description.
-This can boost his enjoyment and engagement at work.
+If they have the skill and the will, selecting the right On-the-Job Training and Cross-Training can give your team member the experience and knowledge they need to perform a wide range of tasks beyond those specified in their job description.
+This can boost their enjoyment and engagement at work.

 The Broaden and Build Theory suggests that a happy and engaged team is more likely to be creative, and to find new, improved ways of working.
 So, aim to introduce a positive team atmosphere – for example, by celebrating achievements.
 This can have a profound effect on your team's development.